 With our miles and miles of the Pacific Ocean, seafood dishes are abundant in Chile.
 You can see more seafood recipes here.

 I used our family’s traditional frying beer batter from my grandma.Print

 - oil for frying (4-5 cups)

-- Open the smelt along the side, locate the backbone and cut at the tail, carefully lift the backbone to remove it with the bones.
+- Open the smelt along the side, locate the backbone, cut at the tail, and carefully lift the spine to remove it with the bones.

-- Dip the smelt in the batter, you want a thin layer covering the fish and gently place into the hot oil.
+- Dip the smelt in the batter.
+You want a thin layer covering the fish and gently placing it into the hot oil.

-- Fry 1-2 minutes per side until golden.
+- Fry for 1-2 minutes per side until golden.

 - Remove the fried smelt to a tray covered with paper towels.

 - Serve hot.